Need a special offer?Find out if your project fits.

 • Name.
 This field defines the index name.
 It will be used to configure the connection on the client side.

 • Type.
-This drop-down menu contains possible data source types.
+This dropdown menu contains possible data source types.
 In this case, select Database.

 Click Test to check whether the provided connection string is correct.